Table of Contents

 First impressions

-If your CV is the hook that captures the interest, and your covering letter is what makes you seem like a worthy candidate, it’s your portfolio that proves it.
+If your CV is the hook that captures the interest, and your covering letter is what makes you seem like a worthy candidate, it’s your architecture portfolio that proves it.
+A strong architecture portfolio should encapsulate your journey as an architect, highlighting your growth, unique style, and technical abilities.

 Some potential employers may ask to see work examples before taking your application further.
-It is more common, however, that you’ll only need to show a portfolio in an interview, where it will then become a prompt for much of the discussion.
-So make sure you’ve got plenty to say about your own work.
+It is more common, however, that you’ll only need to show a full architecture portfolio in an interview, where it will then become a prompt for much of the discussion.
+This makes it imperative to be well-versed in your architecture portfolio projects and be ready to discuss the intricacies of your design choices, the challenges you faced, and how you overcame them.

 A portfolio should contain only the strongest examples of your work.
-Show a good variety of what you’ve done, displaying sketches, detailed drawings and images of completed projects.
+Show a good variety of what you’ve done, displaying sketches, detailed drawings, and images of completed projects in your architecture portfolio.
+Including project descriptions that outline your role and contributions can provide context, demonstrating your skills and thought processes.

 Make it look good

 It is entirely up to you how you choose to organise your portfolio, but it should be arranged logically.
-Whether it’s ordered chronologically or according to themes, it needs to be tidy, look smart and flow well.
+Whether it’s ordered chronologically or according to themes, it needs to be tidy, look smart, and flow well.
+Consider including a table of contents for easier navigation and ensure all visuals are high-quality and well-presented.

 Make it professional

-Try to create a brand throughout your cover letter, CV and portfolio.
-Make sure every project feels like it’s from the same portfolio.
+Try to create a brand throughout your cover letter, CV, and architecture portfolio.
+Make sure every project feels like it’s from the same architecture portfolio.
 Use the same font colours and scale images to the same size.
-These consistencies will impress potential employers; giving you more appeal as an architect
+These consistencies will impress potential employers; giving you more appeal as an architect.
+Consider designing a logo or personal branding elements that can be included in all your materials, reinforcing your identity in a memorable way.

 Ask others for advice